Skip to Content

 16. 1718 French Map of The Mississippi

-The translation on this French map showing the Mississippi river flowing into the Gulf of Mexico is, “The course of the Mississippi, or of St. Louis, the famous river of North America around which is the not called Louisiana.”
+The translation on this French map showing the Mississippi River flowing into the Gulf of Mexico is, “The course of the Mississippi, or of St. Louis, the famous river of North America around which is not called Louisiana.”

 1718 Map of the Mississippi River